mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 1. First, a namespace like this.
 2. Second, a PersistentVolumeClaim like this.
 3. Then, a Deployment like this to run a FTP server.
+Notice that our deployment defines several environment variables within our pods, which are used to set the PASV FTP ports and the FTP server address.
-4. Now, create a service of type NodePort like this.
+4. On the BIG-IP, create an iRule called `/Common/ftp_ports` that looks like this: `when SERVER_CONNECTED { FTP::port 10000 10002 }`
-5. Finally, in order to have CIS create a VirtualServer on BIG-IP, a Transport Server, like this.
+5. Now, create a policy object like this.

-Now, you have an architecture that looks like this:
+6. Finally, in order to have CIS create a VirtualServer on BIG-IP, a service of type LoadBalancer like this.

 ### Testing our FTP application